Olivia0514/Power_BI/README.md

 ## Project Insights
 ✅ Revenue Contribution:
 - Total revenue: $195.32M.
-- EMEA region leads with 37.73% ($73.69M), followed by APAC (24.97%) and Americas (24.87%).
+- Europe region leads with 37.73% ($73.69M), followed by Americas (24.97%), APAC (24.87%) and EMEA (12.34%)

 ✅ Client Insights:
-- Top clients include Zuniga Group ($86,700) and Zamora-Jackson ($63,600).
+- Top clients include Smith Inc ($379,500) and Smith PLC ($323,100)

 ✅Department Performance:
-- Revenue is highest in the Management department, followed by Advisory and Audit.
+- Revenue is highest in the Audit department, followed by Management and Advisory.

 ✅Monthly Trends:
 - Revenue exhibits fluctuations, with consistent growth observed in specific months like March and August.

 ## Final Conclusion
-This project revealed high-performing regions like EMEA, top departments such as Management and Advisory, and key clients driving revenue.
+This project revealed high-performing regions like Europe, top departments such as Audit and Management, and key clients driving revenue.
 Month-over-month trends highlighted growth opportunities and areas needing improvement.
 By focusing on underperforming areas and leveraging top-performing ones, the business can boost overall performance and growth.